JianLiu91/JianLiu91.github.io/about.md

 > INTPs are marked by a quiet, stoic, modest, and aloof exterior that masks strong creativity and enthusiasm for novel possibilities.
 Their weaknesses include poor organization, insensitivity to social niceties, and a tendency to get lost in abstractions.

-My interests are:
+My interests include:

-* Music
+* Listening music
 * Running
 * Thinking
-* All activity can doing alone

-Now, I am studying Natural Language Processing (abbreviated as NLP), a tough but active research area.
+My major is Natural Language Processing (abbreviated as NLP), a tough but active research area.
 Sometimes, I must acknowlege that NLP (especially math behind it) is too difficult to learn, and a bunch of aspects are really beyond my understanding.

-Anyway, through the tough learning, I will figure out all the *magic* underhood, and I am expecting a deeper understanding about math, language, or even, the running mechanism of the artificial world.
+Anyway, through the tough learning, I except figuring out all the *magic* underhood, and a deeper understanding about math, language, or even, the running mechanism of the artificial world.

-Contact me at: jianliu.cc#gmail.com
+Free to contact me at: jianliu.cc#gmail.com